Exact and Approximate Counting of Database Repairs: Exact Counting

 From Proposition~\ref{pro:no-lhs-hard}, and the fact that checking whether a set $\dep$ of FDs has an LHS chain (up to equivalence) is feasible in polynomial time~\cite{LiKW21}, we conclude that to obtain Theorem~\ref{the:fds-dichotomy} for FDs, it suffices to provide an analogous result for FDs with an LHS chain (up to equivalence).
 To this end, following what was done for primary keys in~\cite{MaWi13}, we are going to concentrate on the problem of computing the relative frequency of the query.
-The {\em relative frequency} of a CQ $Q$ w.r.t.~a database $D$ and a set $\dep$ of FDs is defined as the ratio $ \rfreq{Q}{D,\dep} = \frac{\card{\rep{D}{\dep,Q}}}{\card{\rep{D}{\dep}}} $ that computes the percentage of repairs that entail the query $Q$.
-We then define the problem $\prob{RelFreq}(\dep,Q)$ that takes as input a database $D$, and asks for $\rfreq{Q}{D,\dep}$. \OMIT{ We then get the following problem for a set $\dep$ of FDs and CQ $Q(\bar x)$:
+The {\em relative frequency} of a CQ $Q$ w.r.t.~a database $D$ and a set $\dep$ of FDs is the ratio that computes the percentage of repairs that entail it, i.e.,